Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Capture-1.md

 We have been given a pcap file, Let us just check if there is any direct flag written in it

-Let us use 'strings  file.pcapng'
+Let us use '''bash strings  file.pcapng'''
 There is something that makes me happy, The FLAAAAG!